HunterKart/proficiency-faculty-evaluation/docs/architecture.md

     /comments:
         get:
             summary: "Get Anonymized Comments for a Data Point"
             description: "Retrieves the raw, anonymized open-ended comments associated with a specific slice of data.
-Enforces the anonymity threshold."
+This endpoint is handled by a dedicated service that **strictly enforces the anonymity threshold server-side.** If the number of underlying responses is below the configured minimum, this endpoint will return a 403 Forbidden status to protect evaluator privacy."
             tags: ["Dashboards"]
             parameters:
                 - name: school_term_id
                 in: query
                 required: true
                 schema:
                     type: integer
                 # ... other required filters to define the data slice
             responses:
                 "200":